crtvirus/crtvirus/README.md

 i use we and i interchangably and our pronouns can be dependent on who is co-fronting.<br>no, we do not owe you our life story.

-we are prone to age regress - particularly our member ice king.

 ![sdfsgda](https://github.com/user-attachments/assets/0228b23c-21fb-4ccc-8757-3b0a1ef52798)

-**basic dni criteria applies** (e.g. bigots, zionists, proship). we don't affiliate with pro-paras, "radqueers", <br>nsfw age regressors, syscourse, or lgbtq+ discourse. we are a firm supporter of all good-faith identities.
+**basic dni criteria applies** (e.g. bigots, zionists, proship). we don't affiliate with pro-paras, "radqueers", <br>nsfw age regressors, syscourse, or lgbtq+ discourse. <br><br>we are a firm supporter of all good-faith identities.

 ![bar-Snowflakes](https://github.com/user-attachments/assets/eddbfcd4-9ccb-43e5-9e35-e5b5cf576486)